Tutorial on public keys

 Some public key based systems use a same public key for years.
 If its private key becomes available to an adversary e.g. via hacking all communication under shared secrets calculated from this key become known to the adversary.
 Computer viruses that search for private keys are known to exist.

-person whose private key has been stolen sends a new message and when
+different new public keys when they exchange emails.
+When a person whose private key has been stolen sends a new message which has the new public keys and when

 it is received by the other party then a new shared secret can be